rstudio/htmltools/revdep/cran.md

 ## revdepcheck results

-We checked 467 reverse dependencies (456 from CRAN + 11 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 479 reverse dependencies (467 from CRAN + 12 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 1 packages
+ * We failed to check 2 packages

 Issues with CRAN packages are summarised below.

 ### Failed to check

+* checkdown (NA)
 * grandR    (NA)